SPA 100 Spanish I 3 Credits

 SPA 420 From Colonies to Nations 3 Credits

 This course consists of a panoramic survey of Colonial Latin American literature in light of the unique social, cultural and political history from the pre-Columbian to the Independence period (1825).
+Course taught in Spanish.

 SPA 426 Latin American/Latino Film and Fiction 3 Credits

 A study of the main trends in contemporary Hispanic fiction written in Latin America and the United States.
 Analysis and discussion of selected novels and short stories, and their cinematic representation on film.
 Required for majors.
+This course counts towards the fulfillment of the Disciplinary Perspectives element of the CLAS general education curriculum.
+Course taught in Spanish.

 Independent Research and Study allows juniors and seniors in good academic standing to investigate topics of interest under faculty supervision.
 Projects must be approved by the faculty member, department chairperson, and academic dean no later than the third week of the semester in which the project is to be conducted.
 Only one project can be scheduled in a semester, and for no more than four semester hours; up to 12 semester hours of independent research and study may be counted toward graduation.
 Note that individual departments may have additional restrictions.